 - The most popular type of listing agreement.

-- Seller cannot work with anyone other than their agent for the listing period.
+- The seller cannot work with anyone other than their agent for the listing period.

-- Protection period – Also known as the “Extension” or the “Tail”, this is a type of safety clause that guarantees the broker a commission should the property sell after the listing term expires.
+Also known as a “protection period” or a “tail,” this safety clause guarantees the broker a commission should the property sell after the listing period expires.
 It mainly applies to prospective buyers the listing agent previously engaged with (whether by showing the property or by providing them information).
-The parties can often negotiate the length of the protection period, as well as what constitutes a “prospective buyer” in the first place.
+The parties can often negotiate the length of the protection period and what constitutes a “prospective buyer” in the first place.

-- Commission – The average commission a listing agent receives is between five and six percent (5-6%), a portion of which will be paid to the buyer’s agent (unless the agent acts as a “dual agent”).
-Negotiating for a lower commission could result in decreasing the level of motivation and marketing efforts the agent will provide, and isn’t recommended unless the seller has every reason to believe their home will sell quickly, and with little effort on behalf of their agent.
+The average commission a listing agent receives is between five and six percent (5-6%), a portion of which will be paid to the buyer’s agent (unless the agent acts as a “dual agent”).
+Negotiating for a lower commission could decrease the level of motivation and marketing efforts the agent will provide and isn’t recommended unless the seller has every reason to believe their home will sell quickly and with little effort on behalf of their agent.

-- Agent Services / Duties – Agents will provide a host of services in order to find prospective buyers for their client’s property.
-Some of these services include placing “for sale” signs on the property, having professional photos taken of the interior and exterior, staging the property with rented or owned furniture, uploading the property to various listing sites, conducting “open houses” to give passerby an option to view the home, and much more.
+Agents will provide a host of services in order to find prospective buyers for their client’s property.
+Some of these services include placing “for sale” signs on the property, having professional photos taken of the interior and exterior, staging the property with rented or owned furniture, uploading the property to various listing sites, and conducting “open houses” to give passerby an option to view the home.
 Should a client not want one (1) or several of these services, they can “negotiate” to have them removed.